 Principal.
 This is simply the amount you want to borrow from the bank.
 It will depend on two variables: the price of the property and the down payment.

 Down payment.
 Very important when applying for mortgage.
 This is the amount of money you already have and want to use to pay for the property.
 Down payment usually is the main obstacle in getting a mortgage.
 The times when it was possible to apply for a mortgage covering 100% or 120% of property's value are long gone.
 The required amount differs depending on the institution and of course, the country.
 In the U.S., for example, down payments vary from 3,5% (FHA loans) to 20-25% of the purchase price.
 But that's not all.
 Down payment sum also influences the interest rate.
 The bigger sum you can put down - the lower the rate.
+This is sometimes called LTV (loan-to-value).
+So, if you see 70% LVT offer this simply means that you can borrow 70% of the purchase price while minimum deposit is 30%.

 Annual interest rate.
 This in one of the most important factors you need to take into account when choosing a mortgage.
 Even though you will have to repay your mortgage in monthly rates, the interest rate is calculated annually.
 Each monthly rate consists of capital and interest.
 In the first years, you will mostly repay interest and less capital.
 The balance changes as you get nearer to the end of your mortgage term.